omc/websolr-guides/EngineYard.md

 #### 1. Sign up for Websolr at [http://websolr.com/plans](http://websolr.com/plans)

-Engine Yard customers may use the coupon code `ENGINEYARD` during signup to receive your first month for free for any of our plans.
+New customers hosting on Engine Yard may use the coupon code `ENGINEYARD` during signup to receive your first month for free.
+(Up to $100.)

 #### 2. Create an index